dataformsjs/dataformsjs/docs/jsx-loader.md

 ### Debug JSX

 You can debug the JSX directly in DevTools by forcing jsxLoader to use Babel Standalone configured with source maps.
+Because source maps are used the file name will appear in DevTools.

 IMPORTANT - if using this option make sure to comment out or remove the settings after, otherwise your page would be downloading full Babel Standalone in production.